 Aquatic therapy is one of the most popular therapies used during rehab because it’s gentle on the body and anyone can benefit from it, regardless of whether or not they can swim.
 The depth and temperature of the water can also be customized to your liking.

-Dr. Brett Baer at Houston Spine & Rehabilitation Center uses aquatic therapy to help patients in Houston, The Woodlands, and Sugar Land recover from sports injuries, degenerative diseases, and trauma.
+Dr. Brett Baer at Houston Spine & Rehabilitation Center uses aquatic therapy to help patients in Houston and The Woodlands recover from sports injuries, degenerative diseases, and trauma.
 Keep reading to learn about the unique benefits of aquatic therapy.

 Muscle loss is one of the biggest concerns for those who suffer sports injuries.
 Many patients who are diagnosed with sports injuries avoid exercise altogether, which inevitably leads to a decrease in muscle mass.